-Soliciting, collecting, distributing, or selling for any purpose, between employees of the Village during the work time of the soliciting employee or the employee being solicited, or between employees, residents, or the general public during the work time of the soliciting employee is prohibited.
-"Work time" means the time during which either the soliciting employee or the employee being solicited should be working.
-"Work time" does not include lunch periods or other periods when employees are not expected to be actively working.
+Soliciting, collecting, distributing, or selling for any purpose between employees of the Village during the work time of the soliciting employee or the employee being solicited, or between employees, residents or the general public during the work time of the soliciting employee must not interfere with Village operations.
+"Work time" is defined as time during which the employee is scheduled to be working, exclusive of established break periods, meal times, and time before and after work hours.

-Solicitation of Village employees and residents or members of the general public who are on Village property, or the distribution of literature, pamphlets, or other materials by individuals not employed by the Village is prohibited on all Village property.
+Solicitation of Village employees and residents or members of the general public who are on Village property, or the distribution of literature, pamphlets, or other materials by individuals not employed by the Village must have approval by a Department Head or Village Manager.